ompatel215/Image-Compression/README.md

 # Image Compression Project

 ## Level of Difficulty: 20/20
-This project implements an image compression algorithm with a user-friendly interface.
+This project implements a greedy image compression algorithm with a user-friendly interface.
 The complexity comes from:
-- Understanding image compression principles
-- Implementing a working compression algorithm
+- Understanding and implementing the greedy compression algorithm
+- Processing images in blocks
+- Making local optimal decisions
 - Creating an intuitive GUI
 - Handling various image formats
 - Managing memory efficiently